 The pesticide burial site Nubarashen is located about 20 km far from Yerevan.
-It was established as a dump of obsolete pesticides in 1982 or earlier and is owned by the city of Yerevan (Helps, 2010; Ritsema et al., 2006).
-It should contain cca 500 tonnes of pesticides out of which cca 190 tonnes should be DDT and 48 tonnes should be HCH (Helps, 2010).
+It was established for the disposal of obsolete pesticides in 1982 or earlier and is owned by the city of Yerevan (Helps, 2010; Ritsema et al., 2006).
+It should contain 500 tonnes of pesticides, out of which cca 190 tonnes should be DDT, and 48 tonnes should be HCH (Helps, 2010).
 The site is guarded and further protected by a fence and warning signs (these measures are new, a destroyed fence and no guarding was reported previously; Petrlík, 2010).
 A drainage is built inside the fenced area, however, the water seems to flow out of the drainage behind the fence.
 The burial site is affected by landslides and other erosion processes which led to a migration of the burial site of more than ten meters in the past (AWHHE, 2005; Ritsema et al., 2006).
 This can be one of the reasons for the temporal and spatial (vertical and horizontal) fluctuations of DDT, DDE, DDD and HCH soil concentrations (some of them significantly exceeding Armenian legal standards) observed in the surroundigs of the burial site between 2003 and 2007 (Tadevosyan, 2010).
 This theory has to be proven as the number of point soil samples taken was low (AWHHE, 2010).
 Underground water sampling and a geophysical survey is planned to be conducted at Nubarashen by FAO or OSCE (AWHHE, 2010).
 Detailed information on the Nubarashen burial site can be found also in Helps (2010).

 Livestock was reported to graze close to the burial site (AWHHE, 2010; Ritsema et al., 2006).
-A stream passing the burial site is a tributary to the river Getran, which empties into the river Razdan (which flows through Yerevan).
-This stream runs also through the closest settlement (summer houses partly occupied by refugees throughout the year) in a distance of cca 1 km from the burial site.
-The village Mushavan is in a distance of cca 2 km from the burial site, the 1500 villagers (AWHHE, 2005) are all permanent residents.
+A stream passing the burial site is a tributary to the river Getran which empties into the river Razdan (which flows through Yerevan).
+This stream runs through the closest settlement (summer houses partly occupied by refugees throughout the year) in a distance of cca 1 km from the burial site.
+The village Mushavan is in a distance of cca 2 km from the burial site, the 1500 villagers (AWHHE, 2005) who are all permanent residents.
 The major source of food of the Mushavan and summer house residents is the market, a minor portion of food is of private production (AWHHE, 2004).
 Water, fruit, vegetable and cow milk samples were taken by AWHHE in three settlements in close proximity of the burial site in 2004 and analysed on the content of DDT and HCH .
 The samples did not exceed Armenian legal standards.
 Also breast milk samples were taken by AWHHE in two villages next to Nubarashen and for comparison also in other villages in the Ararat valley.
 Some breast milk samples exceeded the Armenian legal standards on DDT and HCH content for cow milk up to six times, however, the levels found in breast milk varied within the same range in all of the villages.
 Therefore, it was concluded that no direct linkage was found between the Nubarashen burial site and OCPs levels found in various matrices sampled in nearby villages (AWHHE, 2005).
 However, there are questions regarding the accuracy of these analytical data.

 A nature reserve called Erebony was reported to be close the burial site (AWHHE, 2010) and birds of prey (ravens) were observed in the area during sampling in August 2010.